openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 |`title`| string | End-User’s title, e.g. “Dr.”|
 |`msisdn`| string | End-User’s mobile phone numer formatted according to ITU-T recommendation [@!E.164], e.g. “+1999550123”|

+## Age Verification

+This specification defines the following claims to support age verification use cases in a privacy preserving manner:

+`at_least_age`: the value is a JSON number as a non-negative integer that indicates a minimum age that the subject is.

+`at_most_age`: the value is a JSON number as a non-negative integer that indicates a minimaximum age that the subject is.

+The RP MUST always request a certain value for these claims.
+In case of the claims parameter, the `value` field is used for that purpose.

+For example, the RP MAY ask whether the End-User is at least 21 years old by setting the `value` at the claim `at_least_age` to 21 as shown in the following

+<{{examples/request/age_verification.json}}

+If the user fulfils the constraint defined by the `value`, the OP asserts this as the claim as show in the following

+<{{examples/response/age_verification.json}}

+If the user does not fulfill the constraint, the claim is omited in the respective assertion.

 ## txn Claim

 Strong identity verification typically requires the participants to keep an audit trail of the whole process.